MobileTeleSystems/horizon/README.rst

 * Allow users to save and fetch High Water Mark (*HWM*) items.
 These are ``name+type+value`` triples with few optional fields.
 * Avoid confusion between different user's data by separating HWMs to different *namespaces*.
 Each HWM is bound to namespace.
 * Allow users to get HWM change history, to determine who and when changed a specific HWM value and other fields.
 * Provide RBAC model to ensure that interaction with ``HWMs`` and ``Namespaces`` are governed by role assigned to each user.
-Role are assigned per namespace.
+Roles are assigned per namespace.

 Non-goals
 ---------